Understanding light and its properties in physics

 • Thermal effect: Objects emit light according to their temperature.

-• Frequency: Inversely proportional to wavelength, determining perceived color.
+• Frequency: Inversely proportional to wavelength, determines perceived color.

 • Reflection: Light bounces off surfaces, creating images.